Airdrie Library, Airdrie, ML6 0AG

 - Event will involve stargazing and observing the skies through telescopes weather permitting

-This event is being organised by Airdrie Astronomical Association who should be contacted if you have any queries.
-We highly recommend you confirm this event is indeed going ahead before travelling.
-If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!
+This online event is being organised by Airdrie Astronomical Association who should be contacted if you have any queries.
+If you do attend this online event it would be great if you could let the organiser know you found out about it via Go Stargazing, thank you!

 This event is free of charge with no booking required, however if you are attending with a large group please contact the observatory to let them know.